 Read more about our tax policy at https://orsted.com/taxpolicy

-At the end of 2018, our major activities were in Denmark, the UK, Germany, the Netherlands and the US.
+At the end of 2019, our major activities were in Denmark, the UK, Germany, the Netherlands, the US and Taiwan.

 US tax equity partnerships

 We have entered into several tax equity partnership agreements in the US.
 For more information on our tax equity partnership structure, see note 4.5 ‘Tax equity liabilities’.

 The expected value of the deferred tax liability related to property, plant and equipment at the ‘flip date’ in the tax equity partnership agreement is included in our accounts when the tax equity partnership is established.